Retail Storefronts

 Frequently Asked Questions

-Do you finance retail properties with vacancy or short-term leases?
+Do you finance retail properties with current vacancy or short-term leases?

-Yes, we finance retail properties experiencing transitional tenancy, including those with current vacancy or leases expiring in the near term.
-Our underwriting evaluates market demand for the specific retail space, realistic lease-up timelines, and likely rents based on comparable transactions in the immediate area.
-For properties with significant vacancy, we may structure loans with interest reserves to carry the property through the leasing period and require marketing plans demonstrating proactive tenant solicitation.
-Properties in strong locations with good visibility and access can qualify for financing even with temporary tenancy challenges.
+Yes, we finance retail properties with transitional tenancy, including properties with current vacancy or leases expiring in the near term.
+Our underwriting evaluates market demand for the specific retail space based on location, visibility, and comparable lease transactions in the immediate area.
+For significantly vacant properties, we typically require interest reserves funded at close to carry the property through the leasing period and a realistic leasing marketing plan demonstrating proactive tenant solicitation.
+Well-located neighborhood commercial properties in high-foot-traffic corridors can qualify for financing even with temporary vacancy — the location quality is the underwriting anchor, not the current lease status.

-Can I get financing for retail property renovation or retenanting?
+Can I get a hard money loan for a retail property renovation in San Francisco?

-What loan-to-value ratios are available for retail storefront properties?
+What LTV ratios do you offer for San Francisco retail storefront properties?

 Retail Storefronts Financing Throughout the Bay Area